 Traditionally, the MOB lets the MOG know what she is wearing.
 The MOG might then decide to wear a dress in a similar length or a complementary color, but this is entirely optional.
 For instance, one MOG told me she didn’t want to compete with the MOB who was a gorgeous ten years younger, so she found a dress in her favorite color.
 “I was not going to wear (the traditional MOG color) beige and keep my mouth shut.”

 Left to right: One sleeve asymmetrical gown, see similar by BCBGMAXAZRIA, $298.
 Tadashi Shoji, see similar to this lace-embroidered gown, $548.
 Stepmothers and grandmothers should be made aware of what the MOB/G and bridal party are wearing, so they can choose something that is harmonious for family pictures.
 Mothers and guests usually stay away from wearing white, gold, and silver, colors that might upstage the bride.
 Metallics are suitable if they are subtle.
 Kay Unger lace mermaid gown, $700.
-Find other gowns at Kate Unger.
+Find other gowns by Kay Unger at Saks Fifth Avenue.